-Version 1.3 revised April 2020 Governance Office Senate MyYC: Policies, Procedures and Forms The length of each commentary should not exceed one and half pages of typed text, using 1.5 line spacing and 12 pt Times New Roman font.
+The length of each commentary or formal assignment should not exceed two pages of typed text, using 1.5 line spacing and 12 pt Times New Roman font.
 No need to use a cover page for commentaries.
 Simply put your name and Id on the top left corner of the submission.